SatyamPote/LIFO-FIFO-Load-Balancing-Using-Flask-API/README.md

 ## Running the Projects

 *   **Important:**  Make sure to have the correct directory structure before running each set of commands.
+Ensure the correct code is used to run the test.

 ### 1. Python (Flask) Implementation